croningp/dropfactory_exploration/README.md

 This repository contains the code used to run closed-loop droplet experiments using the curiosity algorithm.

+## Repository Organization

+All experiments are performed under the [real_experiments](/realworld_experiments) folder.

 ## Associated repositories

-- The robotic platform hardware and code is described in https://github.com/croningp/dropfactory
+- The robotic platform hardware and code is described at https://github.com/croningp/dropfactory

-- The code to analyse the experiments and reproduce the plots in the paper and SI are available in https://github.com/croningp/dropfactory_analysis
+- The code to analyse the experiments and reproduce the plots in the paper and SI are available at https://github.com/croningp/dropfactory_analysis

 - The droplet tracking code is available at https://github.com/croningp/chemobot_tools

 - Libraries developed to build and control the robotic platform are: [commanduino](https://github.com/croningp/commanduino), [pycont](https://github.com/croningp/pycont), [ModularSyringeDriver](https://github.com/croningp/ModularSyringeDriver), [Arduino-CommandTools](https://github.com/croningp/Arduino-CommandTools), and [Arduino-CommandHandler](https://github.com/croningp/Arduino-CommandHandler)

-## Repository Organization

-All experiments are performed under the [real_experiments](/realworld_experiments) folder.

 ## Dependencies